 Although travel insurance isn’t a requirement for domestic travel within Australia, it can provide your trip with some protection in case of unexpected events.
 Some of the benefits of domestic travel insurance include:

-Trip cancellation - If unforeseen events force you to cancel or interrupt your trip, domestic travel insurance may provide cover for non-refundable travel expenses such as flights or accommodation.
+Trip cancellation - If unforeseen events force you to cancel your trip, domestic travel insurance may provide cover for non-refundable travel expenses such as flights or accommodation.

 Lost or stolen luggage - Domestic travel insurance may provide cover for lost, stolen, or damaged luggage.